substellar/brewster/README.md

-# brewster
+# Brewster
-code for retrieval analysis of emission spectra from brown dwarfs and giant planets
+A spectral inversion code for retrieval analysis of emission spectra from brown dwarfs and giant planets.

 ## What's needed to run the code:
 - Everything in this repository